olaeseane/manyface/README.md

-The proxy for emulation manyfaces over matrix protocol
+The proxy for emulation manyfaces over matrix protocol.